stackhost/support-database/02.stack-cockpit/chapter.en.md

 ### Stack Cockpit (StackCP)

-Tired of old-school, fussy control panels?
-Stack Cockpit (StackCP) offers a simple and elegant alternative.
+Tired of old-school, fussy control panels? **Stack Cockpit** (or **StackCP**) offers a simple and elegant alternative.
 Manage domains, websites, databases, email accounts, and more from our powerful, modern user interface.

 ### Created by WebDevs for WebDevs